Elveden Primary C of E Academy

 In KS1 and KS2:

-We use the Cambridgeshire PSHE Service to inform our curriculum planning.
+We use the Jigsaw, the Mindful approach to RSHE to inform our curriculum planning.
 It covers all of the required objectives and fulfils the requirements of 2020 Statutory Relationships and Health Education through a broad and balanced curriculum.
-Some of the topics included in the programme of study are: healthy and safer lifestyles, myself and my relationships, my emotions, economic wellbeing, life education, e-safety, anti-bullying, diversity and communities, family and friends, managing change, drug education, managing risk and relationships education.
+Some of the topics included in the Relationship & Health programme of study are: Families and people who care for me, Caring friendships, Respectful relationships, Online relationships, Being safe, Mental wellbeing, Internet safety, Physical health & fitness, Healthy eating, Drugs, alcohol & tobacco, Health and prevention, Basic First aid and Changing adolescent body.

 - Children know how to keep themselves and others safe.